Energy Conservation Programs

 The University of Oregon has a "10 Tips for Conservation" Campus Guide.

-Cornell University has published a user's guide for sustainable computing that contains excellent suggestions for all IT networks.
+Cornell University has a sustainable computing committee which provides excellent suggestions for all IT networks.